SooryaGeorge7/Dental_Decor/TESTING.md

 ------------ | ------------ | ------------ |
-User can click on shop button/icon on navigation bar | Navigation link leads to shop products page | As expected User can click on shop now button on carousal in home page | Button redirects to shop products page | As expected
+User can click on shop button/icon on navigation bar | Navigation link leads to shop products page | As expected User can click on shop now button on carousal in home page | Button redirects to shop products page | As expected User can click on pagination buttons | User is redirected to next page which shows the products in the category chosen | As expected

 ***